sematext/docs/docs/alerts/alert-rules.md

 - **Integrations:** Lists the [notification methods](https://sematext.com/docs/alerts/alert-notifications/) (e.g., Email, Slack, Webhook) tied to the alert.
 - **Alert Rule Name:** The name of the alert rule.
 - **App:** The App to which this alert rule is applied.
-- **Last Notification:** Shows the time of the last alert notification.
+- **Last Notification:** Shows the time the last alert was triggered.
 Clicking on this leads to the specific [alert event](https://sematext.com/docs/alerts/alert-events/) details.
-- **App State:** Indicates whether the app is receiving data.
+- **App State:** Indicates whether the App is currently receiving data.
 - **Description:** A short description of the alert rule.
 - **Enabled:** A toggle switch to enable or disable the alert rule.
 - **Actions:** Available actions for each alert rule (Edit, Clone, Delete).